Have You Been Injured By A Faulty Airbag?

 Airbags have been attributed to saving thousands of lives since being introduced to motor vehicles in the 1970s and mandated in every vehicle starting in 1998.
 The effectiveness of airbags caused vehicle manufacturers to implement curtain airbags, center airbags, knee airbags, and rear passenger seat airbags.
 However, like pharmaceutical drugs, the devices that are meant to protect you from harm oftentimes do the opposite.

 The last thing a driver should expect is an airbag to cause an injury rather than prevent one.
 Injuries caused by airbags can occur due to an airbag that didn’t deploy completely or deploy at all, deploy improperly, or deploy unexpectedly or without reason.
 Unfortunately, an airbag defect is usually only detected after an auto accident.
 If you believe a defective or faulty airbag caused you harm, you may be entitled to compensation for your injuries.
-Contact our experienced Texas defective vehicle lawyers 24/7, nights and weekends.
+Contact us today and speak with our experienced Texas defective vehicle lawyers 24/7, nights and weekends.

 COMMON INJURIES CAUSED BY AIRBAG FAILURE